ardielle/ardielle-common/tbin.md

 | DEF_UNION_TAG | 0x14 |
 | DEF_ENUM_TAG | 0x15 |

-The ANY_TAG is introduced for typedefs, it can be used where a type tag is required, but the decision of type is to be included in the data.
+The ANY_TAG is introduced for typedefs; it can be used where a type tag is required, but the decision of type is to be included in the data.
 This is what happens with RDL `optional` fields in structs, or when the key type in a map is specified, but the value is not.